Fed Reacts To The World's Most Dangerous Intel Agency: The Mossad

 So the operation is a risky one.

-Doubtlessly protected by Tunisia.
+Doubtlessly protected by Tunisian.

-Guys, you know they would play this thing in the background.
+Guys, you know, they would play this thing in the background.

-Let's support our guy Jake Shields.
+Let's support our guy, Jake Shields.

-This one I was last in Vegas.
+This is when I was last in Vegas.

-So yeah, let's like the video, guys.
+So, yeah, let's like the video, guys.

 I just dropped it on the link.